Voice2Evolve® logoVoice2Evolve®

 7. Data Breach Notification (Art.
 33 GDPR)

-Voice2Evolve shall notify the Customer of a confirmed Personal Data Breach without undue delay and in accordance with Article 33 GDPR.
-Such notification shall include information reasonably available to Voice2Evolve regarding the nature of the breach, the categories and approximate number of affected Data Subjects, and the measures taken or proposed to address the breach.
+Voice2Evolve shall notify the Customer of any Personal Data Breach without undue delay and no later than seventy-two (72) hours after becoming aware of it.
+The initial notification shall include, to the extent reasonably available at that time, the nature of the breach, the categories and approximate number of affected Data Subjects and Personal Data records, the likely consequences, and the measures taken or proposed to address the breach.
+Where full details are not yet available within the notification window, Voice2Evolve shall provide the remaining information in phases without further undue delay.

 8. Data Subject Rights